KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

 ### Part 6: Creating a Service & Fetching Data

 You have your component set-up to display trivia questions and answers, but you only have a couple hardcoded questions & answers.
-Next you'll use an API to populate your quiz questions and possible answers.
+Next you'll create a service to use an API to populate your quiz questions and possible answers.

 {% hint style='info' %}
 A service is just one piece of your larger application.
 Services are used to: